chepo92/Print2Go/README.md

 # PrintAndGo

-PrintAndGo is a simple programm to feed gcode to a 3d printer.
+Can convert your router in a 3D printer host with a Octoprint-like API PrintAndGo is a lightweight and simple web based program written in Go to feed gcode to a 3d printer (aka gcode sender, 3d printer host)
 It offers a convenient webinterface and mimics Octoprints upload API, meaning that common slicer software will be able to directly upload gcode to PrintAndGo.

-Its based in the code from Takoprint
+It's based in the code of [Takoprint](https://git.sr.ht/~adrian-blx/takoprint) by[Adrian](https://github.com/adrian-bl)

 ## Features

-- Written in Go: Just push a single binary to your host device.
+- Written in Go and Multiplatform: Compile from source for your target device or use the release binaries, run it in your host device.
+Compatible with Windows and Linux operating systems.
+Compatible with many target hardware, if your target is supported in Go, it should be compatible
-- Speed: PrintAndGo doesn't need a lot of resources and will work well even on older hardware.
+- Aimed for lightweight: PrintAndGo doesn't need a lot of resources is only a 12MB binary (still not optimized)
+- Low hardware resource requirement: Will work well even on older/or low specs hardware
+- Can run in OpenWRT.
+This means you can use almost any router with usb port that supports OpenWRT or even in the Creality Wifi Box
+- Compatible with any 3D printer with usb port that has some version of Marlin firmware (or accepts standard gcode over serial)
-- Octoprint emulation: Mimics the basic Octoprint API allowing for direct Gcode upload from various slicers.
+- Octoprint emulation: Mimics the basic Octoprint API allowing for direct Gcode upload from various slicers (Cura, PrusaSlicer)
-- Custom hooks: PrintAndGo can execute custom scripts after your print finished (eg. to turn off your printer).
+- Custom hooks: PrintAndGo can execute custom scripts after your print is finished (eg. to turn off your printer).

+- Brief story: this project is related to [OctoWrt](https://github.com/shivajiva101/OctoWrt), and the addition of the Creality WifiBox (WB01) in [OpenWRT](https://github.com/openwrt/openwrt/pull/19686).
+OctoPrint is a great sofware and tool, but not very optimized, as is written in python, which is also great but nowadays requires more resources than when it first started, I believe that current code will barely run in a raspberry pi 3 (which was the original target hardware as far as I know).
+I had previously contributed in a Octoprint-like (or mimic) firmware for embedded devices as ESP8266 or ESP32 see [WirelessPrinting](https://github.com/probonopd/WirelessPrinting), but there was missing sofware solution for the intermediate hardware between embedded devices and mini-pc (like a Raspberry pi).
+So it needed some leverage, then I found [Takoprint](https://git.sr.ht/~adrian-blx/takoprint), and connected everything together

 ## Screenshots